 This is one of the most common concerns of those who don't take part in races, and the answer is: Definitely not.
 Quite often there are less than ten boats taking part in any particular event, so there is plenty of room even on our modestly sized lake.
 Also, those members who race regularly will normally recognise that someone less experienced is taking part and will take that into account if their boats are sailing near each other during the course of the race.

 Not all of them, no. When you are taking your first steps in racing you can get a long way simply by knowing and observing the rules that require port boats to give way to starboard and windward boats to give way to leeward.
 And until you are more confident about who has rights of way when rounding the marks of the course, it may be better at first to give other boats plenty of room to allow them to go round the marks more closely.
 (Once you understand the rules about this there won't be any need to keep showing other helms this courtesy though!).

 Do I have to let people know in advance that I want to take part?

 Not for the racing events at Hedgecourt.
 All you have to do is to turn up at the lake and sign on in good time with the Race Officer's team (preferably around one hour before the race is due to start).
-For racing events at the coast you do need to register in advance though.

 What are all the different racing series about?

-Grouping races into series across the course of the season gives those who race regularly a chance to compete for a range of club trophies, but you can take part in as few or as many races in any particular series as you wish.
+Grouping races into series across the course of the season gives those who race regularly a chance to compete for a range of club awards, but you can take part in as few or as many races in any particular series as you wish.